mattdunn/bazza/README.markdown

   * Association:
     * single
       * implement responds_to whereever method_missing implemented
+      * ponder adding default hash param to #with
       * dynamically add the methods to builder, based on instance being built?
     * many
       * Build multiple: Customer.with.two.Orders
+      * linguistics gem for text to number conversion
   * Specialisation
     * infer #make#{Something} method convention for specialisation methods on builder?
   * #initialize and #build should be already available to builder